jarthurgross/website/index.md

 as well as to provide a platform for sharing interesting things I happen upon during the course of my work.

-I have a bachelors degree in computer engineering from the University of Arizona, so much of what I find interesting outside of my immediate research field involves software.
+I have a bachelor's degree in computer engineering from the University of Arizona, so much of what I find interesting outside my immediate research field involves software.
 I am a volunteer instructor for the [Software carpentry foundation][swc], and am committed to promoting open standards (such as the use of HTML as an open presentation format via tools like [reveal.js][rjs]).